Promikbbb/Chalk/README.md

 Marks from Glow Chalk can be seen in total darkness, perfect for caving action!

 ## Addons
-[Chalk: Colorful Addon](https://modrinth.com/mod/chalk-colorful-addon) adds variants of chalk in every color!
+[Chalk: Colorful Addon] NO MORE COLORFUL ADDITION!